georgebutter/kaze/README.md

 )
 ```

-4. (Optional) Extend the styles of the components.
+1. Extend the styles of the components.

 Here is an example `styles` directory.
 In this example we will style the `Box` component